cfujiname/RailsTutorial/README.md

  ## Migrations

- - check if catabase is corrent and then setup and migrate
+ - check if database is corrent and then setup and migrate

  ## class User < ApplicationRecord